Losing a loved one is a heart wrenching time for anyone.

 What if I’m self-isolating?

 We can make funeral arrangements over the phone, or online via video call.
-We can also arrange for funerals to be If you’re waiting for test results or have tested positive you can leave isolation to attend the funeral.
+We can also arrange for funerals to be streamed online.
+If you’re waiting for test results or have tested positive you can leave isolation to attend the funeral.
 You are strongly advised not to particularly thinking about the risk to other mourners who may be vulnerable.
 If you do please let us know so that we can make appropriate arrangements.
-You will need to wear a type IIr face mask (available from pharmacies and other High Street shops).
+You will need to wear a type IIr face mask (available from pharmacies and other high street shops).
 A non-surgical face covering is not sufficient.
 Unfortunately you must make the arrangements without leaving isolation.
 Please call for more details.

 What if my local funeral home has closed?